tlswg/tls13-spec/draft-ietf-tls-tls13.md

   [[OPEN ISSUE: See https://github.com/tlswg/tls13-spec/issues/184]].
   [{{certificate-request}}]

+Finally, the client and server exchange Authentication messages.
+TLS uses the same set of messages every time that authentication is needed.
+Specifically:

+Certificate
+: the certificate of the endpoint.
+This message is omitted if certificate authentication is not being used. [{{certificate}}]

 CertificateVerify
 : a signature over the entire handshake using the public key in the Certificate message.
-This message will be omitted if the server is not authenticating via a certificate. [{{server-certificate-verify}}]
+This message will be omitted if the server is not authenticating via a certificate. [{{certificate-verify}}]

 Finished
-: a MAC over the entire handshake computed using the Static Secret.
-  This message provides key confirmation and
-  In some modes (see {{zero-rtt-exchange}}) it also authenticates the handshake using the the Static Secret. [{{server-finished}}]
+: a MAC over the entire handshake.
+This message provides key confirmation, binds the endpoint's identity to the exchanged keys, and in some modes (see {{zero-rtt-exchange}}) also authenticates the handshake using the the Static Secret. [{{finished}}] {:br }
-{:br }

-Upon receiving the server's messages, the client responds with his final flight of messages:
+Upon receiving the server's messages, the client responds with its Authentication messages, namely Certificate and CertificateVerify (if requested), and Finished.

-Certificate
-: the client's certificate.
-This message will be omitted if the client is not authenticating via a certificates. [{{client-certificate}}]

-CertificateVerify
-: a signature over the entire handshake using the private key corresponding to the public key in the Certificate message.
-This message will be omitted if the client is not authenticating via a certificate. [{{client-certificate-verify}}]

-Finished
-: a MAC over the entire handshake computed using the Static Secret and providing key confirmation. [{{server-finished}}] {:br }

 At this point, the handshake is complete, and the client and server may exchange application layer data.
 Application data MUST NOT be sent prior to sending the Finished message.
-If client authentication is requested, the server MUST NOT send application data before it receives the client's Finished.
+Note that while the server may send application data prior to receiving the client's Authentication messages, any data sent at that point is of course being sent to an unauthenticated peer.

 [[TODO: Move this elsewhere?
 Note that higher layers should not be overly reliant on whether TLS always